nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * Sort by email : `EMAIL`
     * Sort by phone number : `PHONE`
     * Sort by address : `ADDRESS`
+    * These are all case-insensitive
 * `DIRECTION` is only restricted to the following cases:
     * Sort by ascending alphabetical order : `ASC`
     * Sort by descending alphabetical order : `DESC`
+    * These are all case-insensitive

 Examples:
 * `sortp by/NAME d/ASC` sorts the persons by name and present the result in ascending alphabetical order.